aksommerville/egg2/etc/doc/eggdev-cli.md

 By default, we will try to convert known resource types to their "portable" form.
 Use `--verbatim` to suppress that and copy resources exactly as they are.

+## list

+Usage: `eggdev list ROM [--format=default|summary|raw]`

+List the ROM's resources.
+With `--format=default` or none, prints one line per resource: `TYPE ID SIZE`.
+With `--format=summary`, prints one line per type: `TYPE COUNT TOTAL_SIZE`.
+`raw` is basically the same as `default` but type and id will always be numeric.

+## dump

+Usage: `eggdev dump ROM TYPE:ID`

+Convenience to extract one resource from a ROM and dump it to stdout in hexadecimal.
+This is for troubleshooting.
+If you need more than just seeing the content of one resource, try `unpack` instead.